Wired for connection

 Closing the gap

 Local governments are rising to the challenge of delivering dynamic digital information and services.
 In response to ever-increasing expectations, leading councils are engaging and serving their communities better by partnering with Squiz.
-With over 20 years’ experience, Squiz’s open digital experience platform accelerates local government transformation.
+With over 20 years’ experience, Squiz’s open digital experience platform accelerates digital government transformation.